From Abracadabra to Zombies | View All

 Northop is performing at the Embassy Suites, so if you are put to sleep by her conversations with herself you can rent a room and watch Montel and Sylvia Browne on TV before you go to sleep and wait for a dead loved one to contact you in your dreams.
 I caught part of Montel's new show; it has turned into an infomercial for some sort of veggie-o-mat.
 He looks pretty healthy.
 I can't say the same for Sylvia.

-Is Sylvia Browne really a psychic?
-It must have been a slow news day, but this news story does have some good video of an interview with Browne's first husband.
+KMOV NEWS Is Sylvia Browne Really a Psychic?: It must have been a slow news day, but this news story does have some good video of an interview with Browne's first husband.

 A Canadian outfit called Palluxo claims James Van Praagh interviewed Michael Jackson shortly after the pop icon's death.
 According to the unsigned article, Jackson cried during the interview and said there was no foul play in his death.
 The article ends with the following ominous message: "More answers from dead Michael Jackson will be revealed on upcoming Oprah Show."
 In another article, Palluxo claims Sylvia Browne talked with the dead Michael.

 "I asked him to identify himself by moving my desk.
 The desk started trembling, then it moved a feet [sic] or two away from me.
 He wrote his name on my desk," she said.
 "This was Michael's sign of life."